 Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

 Students are pooled from our Rural Program schools which allows us to have a sustained impact between consecutive programs as young, relatable figures in their life.
 They are paired with a university mentor who has similar interests to them and can be matched by same-sex on the school's request.

 of mentees said that talking about goals with their mentor has made them think about their future

 eMentor sessions are 1 hour long.
 The mentoring component is based off the Australian Curriculum General Capability: Personal and Social Capabiltiy.
 Throughout the session both mentors and mentees communicate with one another using video, text and an interactive whiteboard.

 Mentoring topics includes:

 Training and Support

 Mentors are provided with guidebooks and resources and are also encouraged to source both mentoring activities relevant to their student.
 Mentors are also provided with support and resources from their eMentor coordinator and fellow eMentors.
 Mentors are provided with headsets and mice but need to have their own laptop with a webcam.

 of mentees now know how to react in a positive way when other people are not nice to them

-We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School and Rangeway Primary School.
+We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School, Rangeway Primary School and Gnowangerup District High School.

 We run our eMentor programs alternating between, and in partnership with Rural Programs to ensure a stronger, more sustained impact with each and every student.